Dark18x/LuminDark/LuminDarkLLC_PrivacyPolicy.md

 Children's Privacy

 We do not knowingly collect personal information from children under the age of 13.
-If you are a parent or guardian and you believe that your child has provided us with personal information, please contact us at [email protected] and we will take steps to delete the information.
+If you are a parent or guardian and you believe that your child has provided us with personal information, please contact us at barisyilmzconsole@gmail.com and we will take steps to delete the information.